sippy-platform/mellow-css/hugo/content/atoms/breakpoints.md

 </table>

 ## Usage in documentation
 To indicate that a class has support for these responsive breakpoints, we'll often refer to them as `[breakpoint]` as a placeholder for the infix.
-Note that the extra small breakpoint does not have a suffic.
+Note that the extra small breakpoint does not have a infix.
 As a result, when we say that you can use `flex-[breakpoint]-shrink-[0|1]` this would result in the following classes:

 * `flex-shrink-0`
 * `flex-shrink-1`